Donaldcwl/browser-image-compression/README.md

 ## Remarks for compression to work in Web Worker
-The browser need to support "OffscreenCanvas" API in order to take advantage of non-blocking compression.
-If browser do not support "OffscreenCanvas" API, main thread is used instead.
+The browser needs to support "OffscreenCanvas" API in order to take advantage of non-blocking compression.
+If the browser does not support "OffscreenCanvas" API, the main thread is used instead.
 See https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas#browser_compatibility for browser compatibility of "OffscreenCanvas" API.

 ## Typescript type definitions